nowcommunity/nowdatabase/documentation/frontend/frontend.md

 - [TableView](../../frontend/src/components/TableView/TableView.tsx) is a generic component that takes in column definitions, data, and renders a [material-react-table (click for docs)](https://www.material-react-table.com/).
 It also handles the tables state management: for example saving column filters into url, and restoring them on first render.
 See [TableView docs](./components/TableView.md) for more details.

 - [DetailView](../../frontend/src/components/DetailView)-folder has components that are used by the detailed view: The view which allows looking at and editing a single data item, for example a locality.
 The DetailView-component is generic, allowing different data types to use it.
+  - The [DetailBrowser](../../frontend/src/components/DetailView/DetailBrowser.tsx) component includes the title and subtitle, and the next/previous entry buttons.
+Different page types (e.g. locality, species) are given `createTitle` and `createSubtitle` functions as properties in the [pages](../../frontend/src/components/pages.tsx) file.
+The [DetailBrowser](../../frontend/src/components/DetailView/DetailBrowser.tsx) gets these from the [PageContext](../../frontend/src/components/Page.tsx), and use them and `data` from the [DetailContext](../../frontend/src/components/DetailView/Context/DetailContext.tsx) to create a title for each entry.

 **Example of a detail view rendering tree**